Android Central Verdict

 Part laptop, part tablet, all Chrome OS awesome.

-With battery for literal days and the best experience we've seen from a Chrome OS tablet to date, the Duet finally gives us the kind of Google tablet we've wanted for a decade.
+With battery for literal days, a wonderfully bright screen, and a proper experience in both tablet and laptop modes, the Duet finally gives us the kind of Google tablet we've wanted for a decade.